 Scholarships available

-International students on a student visa may receive one of three different tuition reduction scholarships (Category S, Category A, Category C).
+International students on a student visa may receive between a tuition reduction (Category S, Category A or Category C).

 Category S: Equivalent to full amount of tuition for each year of enrollment, depending on the year of entry.